edonkeycoin/gsbitcoinutils/README.md

 ## Recent changes

 Originally I tried using the API provided by blockchain.info, because I found a script example using their API.
 But I started getting errors indicating that the endpoint had been used too much, or something to that effect.
+Blockchain.info refused my request for an API key, with no explanation.
+I guess I'll never be using their service.

-So I switched to blockr.io and haven't had a problem.
+I switched to blockr.io and that worked.
 But after a while blockr.io became very slow, causing big delays when updating my spreadsheets.
 Then they stopped updating their data.
 They closed up shop on September 4, 2017.

-The result is that I need a new API.
-Blockchain.info refused my request for an API key, with no explaination.
-I guess I'll never be using their service.

-Currently I've moved to blockcypher.com for address information, and a combination of blockexplorer.com and explorer.litecoin.net for obtaining the current difficulty.
-Hopefully this will last for a while.
+Next I tried blockcypher.com, but their base limit on the number of requests per second caused errors opening my spreadsheets.
+Their paid service was too much for my tastes just to bump up this limit.
+Also they didn't have an easy way to get the coin difficulty (I'd have to make multiple calls and convert from the compressed bits value in the block header myself).

+For now I'm changed the script to an object model that uses blockexplorer.com for BTC and explorer.litecoin.net for LTC.
+This seems to work nicely.
+Both services are fast and I haven't seen it throttle me yet.

+The only drawback is that explorer.litecoin.net doesn't seem to have an API to obtain the number of transactions for an address.
+For now that function returns 0.
+I guess I can look into replacing the LTC explorer at some point if getting the number of transactions is important.

 ## Installation